Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-stripe-subscription/README.md

 }
 ```

-Downpayments can never be lower that the amount set in the schedule, and never higher than the total value of a
+Down payments can never be lower that the amount set in the schedule, and never higher than the total value of a
 subscription.

 ### Preview pricing calculations